wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/wwl-power-bi/introduction-common-data-service/includes/2-overview.md

 As you can see, Microsoft Dataverse offers a great deal of functionality.
 Below is a brief explanation of each category of features.

-**Security**: Dataverse handles authentication with Azure Active Directory (AAD) to allow for conditional access and multi-factor authentication.
+**Security**: Dataverse handles authentication with Azure Active Directory (Azure AD) to allow for conditional access and multi-factor authentication.
 It supports authorization down to the row and column level and provides rich auditing capabilities.

 **Logic**: Dataverse allows you to easily apply business logic at the data level.
 Regardless of how a user is interacting with the data, the same rules apply.
 These rules could be related to duplicate detection, business rules, workflows, or more.